By Maja Zecevic, PhD, MPH

-I truly believe that with the right information about myself and my fertility at the right time from the right expert would have made the difference it my own fertility journey.
+I truly believe that with the right information at the right time from the right expert would have made the difference it my own fertility journey.
 That knowledge and empowerment about myself came too late for me.
-I want this not to happen to any women, men, and couple out there.

-Find out now at this very precious moment as much as you can about yourself and your fertility — the time when you have the control and the power to take the right actions at the right time so your wishes come true when and how you want them.
-Opionato will be your calm and caring voice and that expedient fertility expert — that I wished I had but now you have.
+My advice to you is to act now — the time when you can control and have the power to take the right actions at the right time so your wishes come true when and how you want them.

 PS.
 I had my third fibroid surgery since I wrote this piece.